Updated:

 Common law provides that shippers have a legal obligation not to issue dangerous goods for transport without informing the shipowner that the cargo is hazardous.
 The shipper cannot remain silent and/or assume that the carrier is aware that the goods are dangerous, even if that was the case.
 Nonetheless, if the carrier of any individual in the crew knows or should have rationally known that the goods are dangerous in nature, the shipper is not mandated to inform the carrier (Murry 2012).
 The leading authority in this legal obligation is Brass v Maitland [1856] 6 E & B 470.
 In the latter case, it stated that the carrier ought to have been aware of the dangerous nature of chloride upon considering that cargo in transit was bleaching powder.
 The carrier had the onus to show that he was reasonably unaware of the hazardous nature of the cargo.
 In his ruling, Lord Campbell CJ stated the following:

-“…it’s a clear law that it’s the duty of a person putting on board a ship a dangerous commodity to give notice to the master, or other persons employed in the navigation, of its dangerous nature, without any question being put” (Law and Sea 2012, Para.
+…it’s a clear law that it’s the duty of a person putting on board a ship a dangerous commodity to give notice to the master, or other persons employed in the navigation, of its dangerous nature, without any question being put” (Law and Sea 2012, Para.
 2).

 Nevertheless, Lord Campbell’s statement faced opposition in many ages, with many people questioning whether the failure of notification or unawareness by the shipper is substantial enough to the extent of the carrier using it as a defense for a claim.
 To tackle this issue, Lord Lyold made a ruling in the case of Effort Shipping Co.
 Ltd v Linden Management SA (The Giannis NK) [1998] All ER 495 stating as follows:

-“…the liability of a shipper for shipping dangerous goods at common law, when it arise, does not depend on his knowledge or means of knowledge that the goods are dangerous” (Law and Sea 2012, Para.
+…the liability of a shipper for shipping dangerous goods at common law, when it arise, does not depend on his knowledge or means of knowledge that the goods are dangerous” (Law and Sea 2012, Para.
 2).

 Moreover, the common law holds that the duty of the shipper in relation to the carriage of the goods implies that the goods to be transported will not harm the ship in any way and that they will not cause any interruptions.
 If that is not the case, the concerned party has to notify of the possible risks as long as the ship-owner is oblivious of these facts as held in Mitchell, Cotts & Co v Steel Bros & Co Ltd [1916] 2 KB 610.
 Nevertheless, if both parties are aware of the risks of transporting the commodities when forming the contract and that they both sign the contract, the shipper cannot be held accountable for any interruption or destruction because of transporting the goods.
-The only exception to the latter rule is when the commodity on transit has a hidden feature that causes damage, with the ship-owner being reasonably unable to foretell or avoid it (Baatz et al. 2011).
+The only exception to the latter rule is when the commodity in transit has a hidden feature that causes damage, with the ship-owner being reasonably unable to foretell or avoid it (Baatz et al. 2011).

 .
 When forming the contract, there are certain burdens that are laid upon the ship-owner to handle during the shipment of dangerous goods whilst others are not.
 In The case of Athanasia Cominos [1990]1, Mustill J gave the distinction of those risks (Zekos 1997).
 He stated that a carrier who agrees to transport goods of a given nature also consents to do the transit in a particular way that conforms to the nature of the goods.
 Hence, he or she is accountable for any damages that occur due to the failure of transporting the cargo in that particular way (Cavanah 2012).
 He claimed that doing so would help in eliminating challenges related to shipping hazardous cargoes because if the carrier takes the relevant precautions as provided in the contract, instances of damage would be rare (Loiseau 2009).
-On the contrary, he asserted that carriers should be accountable to scenarios whereby even after meticulous observation on how to carry the dangerous goods, the accident still occurs.
-However, Mustill J held that if carriers opt to choose a technique of carriage, which has some elements of danger, the carrier will bear the danger because he or she implies that his ship can handle the dangers created by the cargo when the carrier accepts to carry the dangerous goods (Leung 2008).

 The legal obligations of parties during the shipping of dangerous goods are also stipulated by the Hague Rules/Hague-Visby Rules.
 The latter is composed of international laws governing the transit of commodities by sea.
 The International Convention for Unification of Certain Rules of Law relating to Bills of Lading was prepared in Brussels in 1924 and eventually became effective in 1931 (Zsidisin et al. 2007).
 The Hague-Visby Rules are founded on the principle that since the ship-owner has more interest to secure about the shipper.
 The law should operate in a way that demands fewer obligations from the carrier in relation to the shipper (Moffett, Stonehill, & Eiteman 2005).